 ‘Blue and Gold’ and Other Poetry by Neal Dachstadter The Society January 3, 2016 Beauty, Poetry Blue and Gold Michigan, Michigan: Kings to go forth, Kerothen, Kerothen, songs to the North, Ice scattered pond with a trout flipping high, Geist of beau monde, with a shout to the sky.
 Out from the frozen of winter and wrought, Stout from the chosen, and rendered and sought, Fathers and Brethren, the future to wrest, Michigan, Kerothen: route to the West.
 Kerothen: Greek for “from the heart” / Geist of beau monde: French for “good society” What When Where Who What dusk of night, what dawn of day, What time of flight, what rhyme and ray What sky vermilion, cobalt bay, What tried, one billion words to say?
 “When time be strong, and life robust, When clime be balm and scarce be fuss, When mile be sound, and trial be plus, And isle be crowned, and gold be dust, Where land and sea meet strand and scree, Where San Francisco, oversea Where China and Japan they be, Where Berkeley clan of strong esprit, What ocean tossed, what storm abroad, When prime was lost alarmed we trod?
 Then chimed a bell with cheer well – shod: Where times be well, then steer with God.”
 Photo / Kateri McLucas / Jeff Bernstein Of Man and Creed And what of Man, amid the glade, Below the Sun, amid the shade?
 What of that one which God hath made, Of gold, of light, and accolade?
 O Man and Creed, thou never trade That weight and glory, undismayed, No greater story be conveyed: No man forlorn, who on Thee stayed.
 I sought above, to govern me, Wrought of love: my Sovereign free.
 Neal Dachstadter was born in Georgia not too far from his family’s Hereford and Angus farm.
 He lived in Albany, Texas and Reno, Nevada before deploying as a Chaplain to Hawijah with the Oregon, Idaho and Montana National Guard in 2005.
 Neal is currently the “House Dad, Philosopher & Caretaker” of the Louisiana State Chapter of DKE in Baton Rouge.
 Featured Image: “Winter in Michigan” by Vicky Plath.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.